Healthy Homes Assessment Tomoana

 Insulation Tomoana

-The "R" refers to thermal resistance, and is a measure of how well the insulation is able to resist heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" stands for thermal resistance, and is a measure of how well insulation can withstand heat flow.
+The greater the R-value, the more effective the insulation.

 Find out all the details about the Healthy Homes insulation standard.